mieko/cult/README.md

 ### Nodes
 A node is a physical instance running somewhere.
-A node has a name, like 'web1', but also has a full description, that looks something like:
+A node has a name, like 'web1-hr7sjdh8'.
+You create a node with `cult node new -r some-role`.

-  web1@ubuntu-16-01.2gb:digitalocean.nyc1

-A node named `web1` is an idea, but hasn't spawned.
-A node named with its full description should represent a real server somewhere, that is (hopefully) running.
+Multiple roles may be specified.
+You can check on all nodes with `cult node ping`.

 ### Roles
-A role is a collection of files (usually configuration files), Tasks (usually shell scripts), and a configuration (`role.json`).
+A role is a collection of files (usually configuration files), Tasks (usually shell scripts), and a generated configuration (`role.json`).
 A role can include other roles via `includes:`.

-A Role's tasks are named like `000-a-descriptive-name`, because the only ordering Cult does is asciibetical.
-Tasks named numerically are considered build tasks.
-A Task named "sync" is built, shipped, and executed during `cult fleet sync`.
-Other files are ignored, so you can symlink or whatever between them (if you want some sort of meta-role or something.)

-Every task, file, and even `role.json` is pre-processed with ERB before it gets processed by Cult or shipped to a node.
+Tasks and Files, and role.json  are processed with ERB when used to create a node.
 This lets you customize behavior based on the node, the role, the provider, the project, /dev/urandom, or anything else you'd like.

 #### Special Roles